yuorve/avaj-launcher/README.md

 The `AircraftFactory` class is implemented as a Singleton that creates aircraft instances based on type strings.
 It generates unique IDs for each aircraft and encapsulates all object creation logic.

 ### Observer Pattern
 The `Tower` class maintains a list of observers (aircraft) and notifies them of weather changes.
-Aircraft extend the `Flyable` abstract class which provides the registration mechanism.
+Aircraft extend the `Flyable` abstract class, which provides the `weatherTower` field and the `registerTower()` method for the registration mechanism.

 ### Singleton Pattern
 - **WeatherProvider**: Ensures only one instance exists to generate consistent weather conditions